 As a result of the energy crisis, the cost of living is affecting low income families, driving some of them over the edge, as food prices rocket.
 Food security is thus a linked issue, as is sustainable accommodation.

-The obvious solution is a SmartNet type solution.
+The obvious solution is a SmartNet type resolution.
 A series of local power depots that also provide energy for vehicles, and load leveling for renewables.
 Power cuts could be a thing of the past, irresponsible use of oil riches, gone with the wind.

 The world needs to pull as one to deliver clean, affordable energy, as per the UN's SDG7, infrastructure innovation (SDG9) and sustainable cities (SDG11), also factoring in the requirement to take action against climate change as per the Paris Declaration and SDG13, helping to make our planet a better place to live.
 But we have a challenge ahead of us to overcome a catch 22, or chicken and egg situation.

 Utilities (DSOs & TSOs) have a duty to provide power transmission for EVs as neutral market facilitators, also staying away from seeking to control service stations (in Europe), with renewables having grid priority over coal and nuclear power, that are being phased out.
 The delivery mechanism we are offering as a suggested solution, being versatile EV service stations.

 Our Foundation is an SME, looking to collaborate, too small to lead a bid administratively, or make biblical sized applications, but able to provide IP protection, design steerage and information dissemination as part of a consortium to support UK or Horizon Europe Cluster 5 proposals.